 23. Read three books on management skills by the end of the year.

-24. Rewrite my resume to reflect the professional development I have achieved in the past twelve months.
+24. Rewrite my resume skills section to reflect the professional development I have achieved in the past twelve months.

 25. Learn the new version of the sales software in order to finally update the software to the newest version across the whole department.